Are you a born adventurer, dreaming of travelling the world and possibly getting paid to do it?

 As an employee, you won’t have access to leisure compartments, and you won’t be able to enjoy the pool and other commodities with paying guests.

 You will be working longer shifts that take 12-14 hours per day, making it hard to get to leisure activities even if you had full access to everything.

 On the bright side, you will be able to disembark at attractive locations and get to see the ports you’re sailing into.

 We’re serious.
-Cruise ship scams are not a rare bird.
+Cruise ship scams are not rare birds.
 There have been many cases of cruise ship scams where a group of people assumes a fake company, and manage to take millions of dollars from pre-paid cruise trips and job applications.
-This comprehensive list of so far identified cruise job scams will help you to always double check.
+This comprehensive list of so far identified cruise job scams will help you to always double-check.

 So, what to expect?

 As you see -- a cruise ship job is not all about having fun and seeing places.
 But if your dream is to perfect your skills, gain new acquaintances and business connections, save some money, and see beautiful places along the way -- then it is a dream come true.

 It’s not easy to get that job either -- but if you know what you want and are ready to demonstrate your passion and skills, fear not!